Top 5 Things To Visit In The Viking Triangle

 Waterford City is steeped in history, from it's Viking roots to the beauty of Georgian & Victorian times in Waterford.

 We've highlighted 5 of the things you have to visit in the Viking Triangle - all are within walking distance of The House of Waterford Crystal!
+Discover Waterford's heritage in glass making then step back in time as you stroll through Ireland's Oldest City!

 This commemorative sculpture depicts the marriage of Strongbow & Aoife which took place in Waterford's Viking Triangle in 1170.
 Strongbow invaded Waterford at the request of Dermot McMurrough, King of Leinster, and in return was offered Princess Aoife's hand in marriage along with all of her inheritance of land.
 Located next to The Bishop's Palace, it's the perfect picture pit-stop!